• Skip to main content

 No need to buy a new calendar each year.
 These cute choices will last for a lifetime.

-Magnetic Wooden Christmas Tree.
 Leave it to Melissa and Doug to come up with a charming reusable wooden advent calendar.
 This tree is so adorable I can hardly stand it.
+There is currently a Santa ornament version and an angel ornament version.

-For those of you who want a nativity scene, this felt calendar will provide joy year after year.
+For those of you who want a nativity scene, this adorable felt nativity advent calendar will provide joy year after year.
 The felt figures sit in numbered pockets and stick to the scene with velcro.

 Enjoy the season!